Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 Fixing the problem comes down to settling on a system for deciding how much to pay for a disputed bill.
 One approach is to set up an outside arbitration process, in which doctors and insurance companies would negotiate payment — this is the model preferred by doctors, who contend it puts them on better footing against insurance companies.
 Another option would be to resolve surprise billing disputes by having insurance companies pay doctors based on the median in-network rate for the service, an approach known as benchmarking.
 Large employers, labor unions and insurance companies prefer this, but doctors feel it gives insurers too much control over prices they would have to live with.

-The failure to get legislation through Congress in 2019 set up a potentially explosive battle in an election year.
+The failure to get legislation through Congress in 2019 has set up a potentially explosive battle in an election year.
 Republicans and Democrats who have vowed to do something about health care costs must reckon with powerful industry groups whose influence transcends party lines.
 Meanwhile, physicians and hospitals have made their case in Washington and back home through in-person meetings and phone calls with lawmakers and congressional staff.
 They've hosted dinners and fundraisers and organized fly-ins to flood Capitol Hill with in-person meetings.
 They've even led tours of their emergency rooms.

-Pak-Teng, is among them, coming to Washington this week along with other physicians to petition lawmakers.
+Pak-Teng is among them, coming to Washington this week along with other physicians to petition lawmakers.
 She is employed by Envision, a physician staffing company backed by private equity firm KKR.
 She's also on the board of the American Academy of Emergency Medicine, a trade organization representing ER doctors.

 "There is a lot of anti-physician rhetoric out there," says Pak-Teng, who is pushing her physician colleagues to be more active in shaping public policy by sharing stories about the reality of caring for patients.